hjgwar/BlockBlock/README.md

 Made with Game Maker: https://gamemaker.io

-Also made with Game Maker sprites from the 'Make your first platformer' tutorial: https://gamemaker.io/en/tutorials/your-first-platformer
+Also made with Game Maker sprites from the 'Make your first platformer' tutorial: https://gamemaker.io/en/tutorials/your-first-platformer.
 Used and redistributed here with permission.
-The maker of those sprites still have copyright.
+The maker of those sprites still has copyright and its own chosen license.

 Also made with the following audio effects: